Ionospheric Connection Explorer

 On 12 April 2013, NASA announced that ICON, along with Global-scale Observations of the Limb and Disk (GOLD), had been selected for development with the cost capped at US$200 million, excluding launch costs.
-The principal investigator of ICON is Thomas Immel at the University of California, Berkeley.
+The principal investigator of ICON was Thomas Immel at the University of California, Berkeley.

 ICON was originally scheduled to launch in June 2017 and was repeatedly delayed because of problems with its Pegasus XL launch vehicle.
 It was next due to launch on 26 October 2018 but the launch was rescheduled to 7 November 2018, and postponed again just 28 minutes before launch.
 ICON was successfully launched on 11 October 2019, at 02:00 UTC.

+On 25 November 2022, contact with ICON was unexpectedly lost for unclear reasons.
+In July 2024, the mission was formally ended after repeated attempts to regain contact with the satellite had failed.

 Overview

-ICON will perform a two-year mission to observe conditions in both the thermosphere and ionosphere.
-ICON is equipped with four instruments: a Michelson interferometer, built by the United States Naval Research Laboratory (NRL), measures the winds and temperatures in the thermosphere; an ion drift meter, built by University of Texas at Dallas, measures the motion of charged particles in the ionosphere; and two ultraviolet imagers built at University of California, Berkeley, observe the airglow layers in the upper atmosphere in order to determine both ionospheric and thermospheric density and composition.
+ICON was designed to perform a two-year mission to observe conditions in both the thermosphere and ionosphere.
+ICON was equipped with four instruments: a Michelson interferometer, built by the United States Naval Research Laboratory (NRL) to measure the winds and temperatures in the thermosphere; an ion drift meter, built by University of Texas at Dallas to measure the motion of charged particles in the ionosphere; and two ultraviolet imagers built at University of California, Berkeley to observe the airglow layers in the upper atmosphere in order to determine both ionospheric and thermospheric density and composition.

 Many low-Earth orbiting satellites, including the International Space Station (ISS), fly through the ionosphere and can be affected by its changing electric and magnetic fields.
 The ionosphere also acts as a conduit for many communications signals, such as radio waves and the signals that make GPS systems work.
 The ionosphere is where space weather manifests, creating unexpected conditions; electric currents can cause electrical charging of satellites, changing density can affect satellite orbits, and shifting magnetic fields can induce current in power systems, causing strain, disrupting communications and navigation or even triggering blackouts.
 Improved understanding of this environment can help predict such events and improve satellite safety and design.